fredguile/js-own-tips/README.md

-# js-own-tips
+# js-own-tips (archived repo)

-My own tips when studying JavaScript and Node.JS
+My own tips when studying JavaScript and Node.JS with Node 10.
+Project is an archive.